therooftopprinz/url/README.md

 * HT (2-bit) - Header Type
 * OFSSET (30-bit) - URL Message Offset for the corresponding segment payload.
-* MSG_ID - Message Identifier for the corresponding segment payload.
+* MSG_ID (32-bit) - Message Identifier for the corresponding segment payload.

 **URL Protocol Information : NACK Information**

-Indicated that there error in the received URL Message.
+Indicated that there is an error in the received URL Message Segment.
 When present, next header is always Acknowledgement Header.

 | \[0-3\](31:30) | \[0-3\](29:27) | \[4-7\](26:0) |
 |:--------------:|:-------------:|:--------------:|